Red Funnel: The House Flag

+Routes

+Red Funnel Vehicle Ferry

+Between Southampton and East Cowes, Red Funnel runs four vehicle ferries.
+The crossing takes roughly an hour.
+The crossings are, for the most part, run on an hourly basis.

+Red Jet Hi-Speed

+Between Southampton and Cowes, Red Funnel run two High Speed ferries, roughly taking 28 minutes to cross the Solent.
+The peak frequency is roughly every 35 minutes.

+Hythe Ferry

+Between Southampton and Hythe, Red Funnel runs an hourly service, which is run by one passenger ferry, which is not yet in a Red Funnel livery.
+This service connects to the Hythe Pier.

 Current fleet

-Vehicle ferries
+Fleet history

-The first three vessels were built by Ferguson Shipbuilders of Port Glasgow, and entered service between 1994 and 1996.
+Red Falcon, Red Osprey and Red Eagle were built by Ferguson Shipbuilders of Port Glasgow, and entered service between 1994 and 1996.
 Between 2003 and 2005 the ferries were refitted and extended both in length and height by Remontowa S.A. in Gdańsk, Poland.
 This was following a corporate decision driven by Tom Docherty to maximise summer operating capacity taking the previous capacity from around 100 CEUs to 213 CEU.

 During 2014 Red Falcon underwent a £2.2 million refurbishment, which saw the interior and facilities replaced with a bright and new modern look.
 Due to success and increase of passengers on their services during 2014, it was confirmed that Red Osprey would also receive a £2.2 million refurbishment.
 Like her sister ship, the Red Osprey was refitted and relaunched almost exactly a year later.
 After a delay of three years, the Red Eagle was refitted at the end of 2017.